Migaalee/linux_scripts/README.md

 ### merge_lanes_v3

 Merges FASTQ files from different Illumina lanes into a single output folder, without considering sample names or strand information.
 It directly looks for forward and reverse files with a specific naming convention and copies them to the output directory.

+### fasta_to_fastq

+This script converts FASTA files to FASTQ format by adding placeholder quality scores to the sequences.
+It was  used when I only had sequence data in FASTA format but needed to convert it to FASTQ format with quality scores.